flet-dev/website/docs/tutorials/python-realtime-chat.md

 ## User name dialog

-Instead of showing `session_id` for each message, let's make our chat app more user friendly and show user name instead.
+Chat app that we have created in previous step has basic functionality we need to exchange messages between user sessions.
+It is not very user-friendly though, since it's shows `session_id` that sent a message, which doesn't tell much about who you are communicating with.

+Let's improve our app to show user name instead of `session_id` for each message.
 To capture user name, we will be using [AlertDialog](/docs/controls/alertdialog) control.
 Let's add it to the page:

 ```python
     user_name = ft.TextField(label="Enter your name")